 Grant offers are based on the lowest of 3 comparable quotes, but you can appoint any of the 3 contractors whose quotes are part of your application if they are suitably competent.

-The grant budgets are finite.
-The grant may be closed or the budget spent at points and TBHC members will be advised should this occur.
+Grant funding is finite.
+The grant may close prior to the October 2025 deadline if/when all funds are allocated.
+TBHC members will be advised should this occur.